Woodson, Illinois

 Woodson is a village in Morgan County, Illinois, United States.
-The population was 512 at the 2010 census.
+The population was 498 at the 2020 census.
 It is part of the Jacksonville Micropolitan Statistical Area.

 History

 The village was platted on May 2, 1859, and incorporated on April 9, 1894.
 The village is named after Judge David M. Woodson.

 Geography

 Woodson is located south of Lake Jacksonville and south of combined U.S. Route 36 and Interstate 72.
-It lies next to State Highway 267.
+It lies mainly on the east side of State Highway 267, which leads north 7 mi to Jacksonville, the Morgan county seat, and south 20 mi to Greenfield.